Meet the Allied Health heroes making their mark at NUHS

 “Even though we do not see patients face to face, our work is important in helping the doctors make informed decisions in treating patients, and we can certainly be proud of what we do.”

 Indeed, Ms Lim believes strongly in the importance of her profession and takes pride in mentoring the next generation of medical technologists.

-To that end, Ms Lim spearheaded multiple projects as part of the Blood Usage Committee, and published more than 20 abstracts and co-authored at least two reports in international journals.
+To that end, Ms Lim not only spearheaded multiple projects as part of the Blood Usage Committee, but also published more than 20 abstracts, and co-authored at least two reports in international journals.
 She remains heavily involved in educating senior residents during their weekly study sessions where they are exposed to the technical aspects of transfusion medicine.

 “I hope to be able to leave behind the foundation that have been built for the next generation and that they will continue to build on it and bring the lab to greater heights and advancement,” Ms Lim said.

-One of her most notable achievements, is when she successfully led NUH Blood Transfusion Service to be accredited by the Association for the Advancement of Blood & Biotherapies (AABB) – a prestigious international recognition for high safety standards in blood transfusion.
+One of her most notable achievements was leading NUH Blood Transfusion Service to be accredited by the Association for the Advancement of Blood & Biotherapies (AABB) – a prestigious international recognition for high safety standards in blood transfusion.
 In so doing, NUH became the only restructured hospital in Singapore to receive the accreditation.